Strasser-Pablo/scheduler-plugins/README.md

 - **hyperai-stop-grpc**: Stops the Python gRPC server.
 - **hyperai-test-grpc**: Tests gRPC connectivity.

+### HyperAI Image Optimization

+The HyperAI targets include automatic optimization for the NVIDIA Triton server image (~9GB) used in production deployments.
+When using `hyperai-deploy` or related targets, the system:

+1. **Single Download**: Pulls the Triton image once during the build phase
+2. **Kind Integration**: Loads the image into the kind cluster's internal registry using `kind load docker-image`
+3. **Cached Deployment**: DaemonSet pods use `imagePullPolicy: Never` to ensure they use the locally cached image
+4. **Bandwidth Efficiency**: Eliminates redundant downloads across multiple nodes

+This optimization significantly reduces deployment time and network usage, especially beneficial for development environments where deployments happen frequently.

 ### HyperAI Quick Start (DaemonSet - Production)

 The `hyperai-daemonset-full-test` target is the recommended way to build, deploy, and validate the HyperAI plugin with DaemonSet architecture for production-like deployments: